reallymillee/reallymillee/README.md

 ⚡ I'm a web developer!

-🔭 I’m currently working on my minecraft server
+🔭 I’m currently working on my Minecraft server

 ➡️ For my other projects: https://millee.xyz

-😄 Pronouns: he/him or they/them
+😄 Pronouns: they/them or he/him

 <!--
 **reallymillee/reallymillee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.